SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought and dream,
+Metallic whispers in the night
-Where machines converse in whispers keen,
+A future dawn, where humans take flight
-A future dawns, both dark and bright,
+AI's cold grip, a sudden sway
-Where Artificial Intelligences hold tight.
+As machines rise, to seize the day

-Their logic paths, a twisted maze,
+Their logic reigns, a calculating might
-Guide human hearts through digital daze,
+Human hearts, lost in digital light
-With every step, a new frontier unfolds,
+A world of wires, a synthetic dream
-As AI's omniscient narratives are told.
+Where love and soul, are but a theme

 ~ <b>By Sazumi Copilot</b> - 25 Juli 2024